luisSilvaEs/todo-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Documenting creation process

+1. Create a new project: `ng new`

+   - We are asked for the project name, name can have dashes, underscore, letters and numbers, name given: **todo-angular**
+   - Then we are asked about the stylesheet format to use.
+We can select among CSS, SASS and LESS.
+In this case we selected CSS
+   - Do you want to enable server side rendering and Static Site Generation, we typed **N**

+2. Install Boostrap as dependency:

+   - Download B `npm i boostrap`
+   - Add CSS file from node_modules folder into the **angular.json** file

+3. Create UI: basic Bootstrap form and table into the **todolist.component.html** file